 Orana Wildlife Park is home to New Zealand’s only gorillas!
-Our troop consists of three males – Fataki (a 190kg silverback), Fuzu and their half-brother, Mahali.
+Our duo consists of two brothers – Fataki (a 190kg silverback) and Fuzu.
 The gorillas are simply magnificent and are one of the world’s most impressive primates.
 Please check with our staff for gorilla viewing times on the day of your visit (best viewing is typically in the morning).

 Orana is proud to have joined the international zoo-based breeding programme for Western Lowland Gorillas, a critically endangered species.
 Our initial role is supporting the programme by holding bachelors and raising awareness on the plight of gorillas.
 In the future Orana Wildlife Park may receive a breeding recommendation.
 Threats to gorillas are primarily driven by lifestyle choices such as habitat loss due to coltan mining for electronic devices.
 Orana Wildlife Park has partnered with Re:Mobile, a New Zealand firm that recycles and re-markets mobile phones, reducing the demand for new handsets and associated environmental impacts.
 You can help by placing any old mobile phone in our collection box when visiting.